-Depending on the nature of pollutants, they can belong to three major categories – biological (pathogenic organisms, products of biological origin), chemical (toxic metals, agro chemicals, gaseous pollutants, particulates, hazards chemicals, carcinogenic substances, petroleum products, acidic or basic substances and radiation (ionizing and non-ionizing), radioactive substances, sound waves, foul odours.
+Depending on the nature of pollutants, they can belong to three major categories – biological (pathogenic organisms, products of biological origin), chemical (toxic metals, agrochemicals, gaseous pollutants, particulates, hazards chemicals, carcinogenic substances, petroleum products, acidic or basic substances and radiation (ionizing and non-ionizing), radioactive substances, sound waves, foul odours.

-Due to rapid growth of population and industrialization environmental pollution is increasing at an alarming rate.
+Due to the rapid growth of population and industrialization environmental pollution is increasing at an alarming rate.
 Thus water is getting polluted by sewage and domestic effluents, industrial effluents, agricultural discharges, detergents, toxic metals and radioactive materials.
-Even underground water has been polluted by leaching of various pollutants from the surface.
+Even underground water has been polluted by the leaching of various pollutants from the surface.

 Air and Water Pollution

 Effects of Burning Fuels